ahwayakchih/nuonce/README.md

 It provides a few methods, each making returned function look a bit closer to target function for a cost of speed.

 `nuonce.stripped` is for use when target functions do not have any custom properties, or when those properties are not needed to be accessible on the result function.
-It is A LOT faster than any other method and seems to be a good replacement for popular [`once`](https://github.com/isaacs/once) module in most common use cases.
+It is A LOT faster than any other method and seems to be a good replacement for popular [`once`](https://github.com/isaacs/once) module in most of common use cases.

 `nuonce.copied` gives comparable result to the one returned from `once` module, only faster and with the same `length` as target function, but without setting custom `called` and `value` properties on the returned function.